deanturpin/thelaststraw/readme.md

 consumer.

 In the short term it's simply a matter of limiting ourselves to products that are responsibly packaged.
-But if we don't start refusing plastic the supermarkets have very little incentive change.
+But if we don't start refusing plastic, the supermarkets have very little incentive change.

 # The future of supermarkets

-And, ironically, how it use to be.
+And, ironically, how it used to be.

 ## Infinity Foods
 Firmly established vegetarian shop and organic advocate.
 Almost all of their veg